sathishkumar-manogaran/FamilyGraph/README.md

 age, gender and possible relationships.
 - Violated 'Law of Demeter' to reduce wrapping and complexity.
 Eg: `edge.relation().getGenericRelation()`
 - Violated SRP for DRY at places like `traverseFamilyGraph`
-- Most of the relations come in pairs, as one is reverse of the other.
+- Most of the relations come in pairs, as one is reverse of the other and one is alternate to another.
 They are coupled together, and one depends on another to get reverse relation in `getReverseRelation()`.
-Same is followed for Specific relations in `getGenericRelation()`
+- Specific relations are tied to generic relations with method: `getGenericRelation()`
 - Using enum as all the relations have static state and enum promotes type safety.

 ### Assumptions/Limitations
 - PARENT, SIBLING, CHILD are direct relations and KIN, COUSIN, NIBLING are indirect relations.
-So, when there is no direct connection between two persons, we assume a indirect relation between them.
+So, when there is no direct connection between two persons, they are assumed to have a indirect relation between them.
 For example, KIN of a CHILD is treated as COUSIN, instead of SIBLING.
 - COUSIN is both generic and specific relation.

 ### Glossary